MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 </body>
 ```

 If `data.message.linearVelocity === 0`, the program should unsubscribe from the WebSockets we’ve opened.
-Write commands to unsubscribe from the `DriveTime` and `LocomotionCommand` WebSockets, and log a message to the console so you can to verify that this only happens when `linearVelocity` is indeed `0`.
+Write commands to unsubscribe from the `DriveTime` and `LocomotionCommand` WebSockets, and log a message to the console so you can verify that this only happens when `linearVelocity` is indeed `0`.

 ```html
 <body>